Control-Augmented Autoregressive Diffusion for Data Assimilation: Active Observation Selector

 \section{Active Observation Selector}

-We maintain a preview buffer containing all observations from $\mathcal{T}$ that lie within a fixed lookahead horizon $\Lambda$ from index $t_0$.
-Each entry in the buffer is represented as a triplet $(\vy_j, \mM_j, \Delta_j)$, where (i) $j \in \mathcal{T}$ is the physical time index of the observation; (ii) $\vy_j$ is the observed signal, lifted to full resolution when necessary; (iii) $\mM_j$ is an auxiliary mask (see App.~\ref{app:obs-ops}), while for other operators $\mM_j$ may be ignored or replaced with suitable metadata; and (iv) $\Delta_j = j - t + 1$ is the lead time relative to the current forecast step $t$.
+We maintain a preview buffer containing observations in $\mathcal{T}$ that fall within a preview window of length $\Lambda$ anchored at $t_0$.
+Each observation entry is represented by its observed signal and metadata, $(\rvy_j,\mM_j)$, where $j\in\mathcal{T}$ is the physical observation time, $\rvy_j$ is the observed signal lifted to the model resolution when needed, and $\mM_j$ is an auxiliary mask as in App.~\ref{app:obs-ops}.
+For non-masking operators, $\mM_j$ may be omitted or replaced by the corresponding operator metadata.